AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

 ##    Armed!
 #### In this game mode the device acts as a planted bomb.
 1. When the "button" mode is used:
       1. The Green button Disarms bomb.
 2. When the "Passcode" mode is used:
       1. The time for Passcode entry has a programable time limit.
       2. "D" is used to initialize the passcode entry to Disarm the bomb.
-      3. You ca set the length of the passcode to a value between 04 and 16 digits
+      3. You can set the length of the passcode to a value between 04 and 16 digits
       4. The "Passcode hint" system is available.
 3. Common for both "passcode" and "button" modes:
       1. The bomb starts armed with the countdown to detonation already triggered.
 4. There are two ways to finish the game.
-      1. The bomb time expires and the GREEN team was unsuccessful in disarming the bomb, and the bomb detonates; The RED team wins.
+      1. The GREEN team was unsuccessful in disarming the bomb before the bomb time expires and the bomb detonates; The RED team wins.
       2. The GREEN team succeeds in disarming the bomb; The GREEN team wins.

-##    Escape Room:
-#### In this game mode the device acts as a planted bomb and key safe.
-1. Only the "Passcode" mode is available:
-      1. The time for Passcode entry has a programable time limit.
-      2. "D" is used to initialize the passcode entry to Disarm the bomb.
-      3. You ca set the length of the passcode to a value between 04 and 16 digits
-      4.  "hint" system is unavailable.
-      5.   "cutwire" module is unavailable.
-2. In this mode:
-      1. The bomb starts armed with the countdown to detonation already triggered.
-3. There are two ways to finish the game.
-      1. The bomb time expires and the GREEN team was unsuccessful in disarming the bomb, and the bomb detonates; Game Over.
-      2. The GREEN team succeeds in disarming the bomb; The Key Box Opens.

 ##    Domination
 #### In this game mode the device acts as a base.